avenger1003/angular-interview-questions/README.md

 - Error handlers can also easily be done inside Observables rather than a construct like promises
 - Observables are considered lazy, so in case of no subscription there will be no emission of data values
 - Observables can be resolved multiple times as opposed to functions or even promises

+### 6. Observable Lifecyle!
+There are 4 stages, with some help from observers and subscriptions the Observable instance passes through these four stages throughout its lifetime:
+- Creation
+- Subscription
+- Execution
+- Destruction